-- Indicator 1 Choose one response in the response matrix and clarify with comments whenever necessary Overall structure, 0 .25 .50 .75 1 concepts and Structure, concepts, Structure, concepts, Structure, concepts, Structure, concepts, Overall structure, definitions follow and definitions are and definitions do and some definiand definitions have concepts, and regionally and interinconsistent from not have proper docproper documentadefinitions follow tions have proper nationally accepted umentation and may tion but definitions regionally and intervear to year, without documentation and standards, guidedo not conform with nationally accepted proper documenor may not be conmay or may not lines, and good tation, and without sistent with regional be consistent with regional and internastandards, guidepractices. consistency with and international regional and international standards. lines, and good regional or internastandards. tional standards. practices. tional standards. - The concepts and definitions follow methodologies recommended by UIS.
+Indicator 1 Choose one response in the response matrix and clarify with comments whenever necessary Overall structure, 0 .25 .50 .75 1 concepts and definitions follow Structure, concepts, and definitions are Structure, concepts, and definitions do Structure, concepts, and some defini- Structure, concepts, and definitions have Overall structure, concepts, and regionally and inter- nationally accepted standards, guide- lines, and good inconsistent from year to year, without proper documen- tation, and without not have proper doc- umentation and may or may not be con- sistent with regional tions have proper documentation and may or may not be consistent with proper documenta- tion but definitions do not conform with regional and interna- definitions follow regionally and inter nationally accepted standards, guidepractices. consistency with regional or interna- tional standards. and international standards. regional and interna- tional standards. tional standards. lines, and good practices.

+• The concepts and definitions follow methodologies recommended by UIS.